Collection of Kaikhosru Shapurji Sorabji published writings and reproduced scores

-Kaikhosru Shapurji Sorabji was a renowned English composer and pianist.
+Kaikhosru Shapurji Sorabji (1892-1988) was an English composer and pianist.
 Sorabji was born in Chingford, Essex, England, in 1892.
-His father was a Zoroastrian Parsi civil engineer and his mother English.
 From an early age Sorabji was privately educated and had a growing obsession with contemporary European and Russian music.

 First considering a career as a music critic, Sorabji experimented with composition, resulting in a wave of musical creativity.
 Primarily a self-taught musician, Sorabji performed in London and Paris and in 1919 played his First Piano Sonata to an impressed Busoni, who wrote a glowing review.
 Sorabji made a few more concert appearances, his last one being in 1936.
 From then on he lived as a recluse, rejecting all public performances but continuing to compose.

-Sorabji then went on to work as a critic for The New Age and The New English Weekly until 1945.
+Sorabji worked as a critic for The New Age and The New English Weekly until 1945.
 In 1975 he allowed his four-hour multi-movement piece Opus Clavicembalisticum to be recorded.

 3.0 Cubic Feet (1 full-size letter box, 1 half-size letter box, 5 large flat boxes)